-Note: The contract template provided by Hectic was drafted by an attorney based on common requirements for freelancers in the US, however, it is not a substitute for legal advice.
+Note: The contract template provided by Moxie was drafted by an attorney based on common requirements for freelancers in the US, however, it is not a substitute for legal advice.
 If you have any questions regarding this contract template or your finished contract as it relates to your specific business, please contact a licensed attorney.

 If you’d like to include a contract terms section, but would prefer full control over the language included, use the “Convert terms to editable text” button.

 Before you send the proposal to your client, make sure to sign it.
 You can do this right in the editor, using the “Sign” button in the signatures section.